-If you love the look of a full beard but want to trim it down, the short boxed beard style is the look for you.
-Chris Hemsworth is one actor known for wearing the boxed beard.
+If you love the look of a full beard but want to trim it down, the short boxed beard style is for you.
+Chris Hemsworth is one actor known for wearing this beard style.
 These beards are best for those who want a classic facial hair style but don’t necessarily want the bushy volume of a big beard.

 What is a Boxed Beard?